plotly/react-chart-editor/README.md

 * `<AnnotationRef />`: renders as a `<Dropdown />` useful for `layout.annotations[].xref`, `layout.annotations[].yref`
 * `<AnnotationArrowRef />`: renders as a `<Dropdown />` useful for `layout.annotations[].axref`, `layout.annotations[].ayref`
 * `<ArrowSelector />`: renders as a `<Dropdown />` useful for `layout.annotations[].arrowhead`

+### Connector functions

+* `connectToContainer( Component )`: returns a field component that can be bound to a figure value via the `attr` prop.
+* `connectTraceToPlot( Container )`: returns a wrapped container component that can be bound to a figure trace such that its children are bound to that trace's figure entry under the `data` key, e.g. `<TraceAccordion />` below.
+* `connectLayoutToPlot( Container )`: returns a wrapped container component that can be bound to a figure such that its children are bound to that figure's layout under the `layout` key.
+* `connectAxesToLayout( Container )`: returns a wrapped container component that should contain an `<AxesSelector />` field (see below) and can be bound to a figure such that its children are bound to that figure's axes entries under the `layout.*axis` keys.
+* `connectAnnotationToLayout( Container )`: returns a wrapped container component that can be bound to a figure annotation such that its children are bound to that annotation's figure entry under the `layout.annotations` key, e.g. `<AnnotationAccordion />` below.

 ## See also